Tag: faithfulness

 The Jews, for example, had chains of blood.
 They believed their salvation was tied to their bloodline.
 By that understanding, they had chained themselves to rigors that God had not intended.
 Instead of being children of God, they had become “slaves” of the rules in the house of God.

 Jesus wanted to break them free of their chains.
-The sad is that we often become so comfortable in our chains that we do not want them to go away.
+The sad truth is that we often become so comfortable in our chains that we do not want them to go away.
 The weight, while still weighing us down, is comfortable.

-Transformation of our with God is the fulfillment of the Christian .
+Transformation of our relationship with God is the fulfillment of the .
 When we follow our understanding of God’s desires for us, it is not about rules.
 It is about a loving response to God the Father who loved us before we knew him.

-When we cannot step beyond the rules to relationship, we do not get the true power of living free in Jesus Christ.
-When we don’t invest in our relationship with God, we are just statues in the house of God that cannot sing the praise and of God.
+When we cannot step beyond the rules to relationship, we do not get the true power of free in Jesus Christ.
+When we don’t invest in our relationship with God, we are just statues in the house of God that cannot sing the praise and glory of God.

 • 1) What thoughts and habits are still keeping your walk with Christ empty or shallow?